OpenWebAdvocacy/website/src/posts/break-googles-search-monopoly-without-breaking-the-web.md

 [Apple sought to join the proceedings](https://arstechnica.com/tech-policy/2025/03/apple-barred-from-google-antitrust-trial-putting-20-billion-search-deal-on-the-line/) but was decisively rejected on the grounds that it had waited nearly four years to make the request.
 The court also found that Google was sufficiently positioned to represent Apple’s interests in the case.
 However, Apple was granted permission to submit an amicus brief, a filing by a non-party, intended to offer additional legal arguments or context for the court to consider.

-A trial on these remedies starts today, with a final ruling by Judge Mehta anticipated by August 2025\.
+A trial on these remedies started this monday, with a final ruling by Judge Mehta anticipated by August 2025.

 However, legal experts predict the case will be appealed, likely delaying the implementation of any remedies further.